MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 If you enable this policy setting, Windows waits for the number of seconds you specify before terminating the installation.

-If you disable or do not configure this policy setting, Windows waits 240 seconds for a device installation task to complete before terminating the installation.
+If you disable or don't configure this policy setting, Windows waits 240 seconds for a device installation task to complete before terminating the installation.

 <!--/Description-->